pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 {% endembed %}

 ## How does the multi-stage handle nulls?
-Before Pinot 1.1.0, the multi-stage query engine did not support null handling, treating all columns as non-nullable.
-In Pinot 1.1.0, the multi-stage query engine supports null handling if column based null storing is enabled.
+Since Pinot 1.1.0, the multi-stage query engine supports null handling if column based null storing is enabled.
 For more information, see the [Null value support](../developers/advanced/null-value-support.md) section.
+Before Pinot 1.1.0, the multi-stage query engine treated all columns as non-nullable.

 ## Why use the multi-stage query engine?